Corner to corner photo tutorial – c2c stitch tutorial

 To decrease:

-- Turn, slip stitch into the 3 dc’s and into the ch3sp.
+• Turn, slip stitch into the 3 dc’s and into the ch3sp.
 This lets you work across the tile without adding any height.
 You have officially started decreasing this side of your project.

-- <Ch3, 3dc> into ch3sp
+• <Ch3, 3dc> into ch3sp

-- *Slip stitch into ch3sp. <Ch3, 3dc> into ch3sp.*
+• *Slip stitch into ch3sp. <Ch3, 3dc> into ch3sp.*

-- Repeat from * until you complete all the tiles in the row.
+• Repeat from * until you complete all the tiles in the row.

-Here’s some extra tips to help you along your way.
+Here are some extra tips to help you along your way.

-Tips on changing colors
+Tips on changing colors in crochet

-How to change colors in crochet – in general?
+HOW to change colors in crochet?

 In general, you change colors in crochet by completing the last part of the previous stitch with the new yarn.
-(When I say the last part of the stitch, thats the last ‘yarn over, pull through’ sequence.)

 In the tile before you want to change colors, complete the last stitch of the dc in your new color.
 Then continue as you would, with the new color (sl st, ch 3, 3dc, repeat).
-See below
+See below.

 If you’re changing colors at the end of the row: